Arab lobby in the United States: Arab American civil rights and advocacy groups

 The American-Arab Anti-Discrimination Committee (ADC) was started in 1980 by United States Senator James Abourezk.
 It is the largest Arab American grassroots civil rights organization in the United States.
 Former US Congresswoman Mary Rose Oakar is the current president.
 ADC is at the forefront in addressing anti-Arabism - discrimination and bias against Arab Americans.
 It also advocates what it calls a more balanced US policy towards the Middle East.

 The Arab American Institute ("AAI"), founded in 1985 by James Zogby, is a non-profit, membership organization and advocacy group based in Washington D.C. that focuses on the issues and interests of Arab American nationwide.
 The organization seeks to increase the visibility of Arab American involvement as voters and candidates in the American political system.
 It issues "Action Alerts" and encourages individual lobbying and participation in an annual national lobby day.
-It has promoted actively professors John Mearsheimer and Stephen Walt's book The Israel Lobby and U.S. Foreign Policy.
+It has promoted professors John Mearsheimer and Stephen Walt's book The Israel Lobby and U.S. Foreign Policy.

 Power of lobby

 Academics Ali A. Mazrui and Nabeel A. Khoury have written about the virtual non-existence of an Arab lobby in America.

-In a 2007 State Department Foreign Press Center Briefing James Zogby of the Arab American Institute denied that Arab Americans lobby for Arab governments.
+In a 2007 State Department Foreign Press Center Briefing, James Zogby of the Arab American Institute denied that Arab Americans lobby for Arab governments.
 He told an audience: "There are many Arab lobbies.
 Each Arab government hires lobbyists to do their work for them.
 And we Arab Americans are not an Arab lobby.
-I think that the thing in the Jewish community that's interesting is that the Jewish community is supportive of Israel and the Israeli Government works very closely with elements in the American Jewish community around a convergence of ideas and issues and interests, and that has created the sense of an Israel lobby."
-Zogby also said "The reality about Arab Americans is that we are emerging as a political group."
+I think that the thing in the Jewish community that's interesting is that the Jewish community is supportive of Israel and the Israeli Government works very closely with elements in the American Jewish community around a convergence of ideas and issues and interests, and that has created the sense of an Israel lobby. [...]
+I'm an American and we're an American lobby, if anything at all.
+We want American policy to be right.
+We want American policy to live up to its values.
+We want America to promote peace and justice and human rights in the region.
+We're not advocates for any particular country. " Zogby also said "The reality about Arab Americans is that we are emerging as a political group."

 Researchers Sherri Replogle and Khalil Marrar write: "While pro-Arab lobbying pales in comparison to those of the pro-Israel lobby, the end of the Cold-War, the current war on terrorism, and clear American and international support for the two-state solution as manifested by public opinion polls, policymakers' statements, and United Nations Security Council Resolutions 1397 and 1515, provide the pro-Arab lobby with a crucial opportunity to realize its vision of Palestinian statehood."

 In 2010 lobbyists paid by the government of Egypt succeeded in preventing the Senate from passing a bill calling on Egypt to curtail human rights abuses.

-Project Endgame

-Project Endgame was a Qatar founded espionage campaign targeting U.S. lawmakers.
-During March 2017 the American company Global Risk Advisors (GRA) that was formed by an ex-CIA officer by the name of Kevin Chalker, created a plan to fight against U.S. lawmakers who opposed Qatar’s support for Islamist groups like Hamas and the Muslim Brotherhood.